Paisa (2014 film): Plot

-Sanyasi Naidu sees Prakash and threatens to kill Noor who is present in his house if he doesn't tell the place where the money is.
-Then Sanyasi Naidu's henchmen inform him that the cab is at the place where they robbed it as there was no petrol in it to drive.
+Sanyasi Naidu sees Prakash and threatens to kill Noor (who is present in his house) if he does not tell the place where the money is.
+Sanyasi Naidu's henchmen inform him that the cab is at the place where they robbed it as there was no petrol in it to drive.
 Prakash goes there along with Sanyasi Naidu's henchmen and is informed by Sweety that he is going to be murdered after they reach the spot.
 Prakash beats them up and refuels the cab.
-He goes to Yadav's place where Tabar and Gokul are being held.
+He goes to Yadav's place, where Tabar and Gokul are being held.
 He calls Sanyasi Naidu to come there along with Noor if he wants him.
 Meanwhile, Prakash leaves petrol cans open inside the cab and plans to explode the cab once the petrol leaks.
-The two parties meet each other and while everything is going smooth, Saradhi's henchmen arrive along with Sweety and threaten Sanyasi Naidu to kill her if Prakash and the ₹50 crores are not handed to them.
-Prakash and Sanyasi Naidu are not at all happy as Yadav is now aware of the money's presence and Prakash displays the money in the deck lid.
+The two parties meet each other, and while everything is going smoothly, Saradhi's henchmen arrive along with Sweety and threaten Sanyasi Naidu to kill her if Prakash and the ₹50 crores are not handed to them.
+Prakash and Sanyasi Naidu are not at all happy as Yadav is now aware of the money's presence, and Prakash displays the money in the deck lid.
 He locks it and throws away the key.
-In the chaos that ensues, Sweety's life is endangered which worries Sanyasi Naidu.
+In the chaos that ensues, Sweety's life is endangered, which worries Sanyasi Naidu.

-Once Sweety and Noor are saved, the petrol starts leaking profusely and Prakash throws a burning stick on it which blasts the car and the entire money is burnt into ashes.
+Once Sweety and Noor are saved, the petrol starts leaking profusely, and Prakash throws a burning stick on it, which blasts the car and the entire money is burnt into ashes.
 Sanyasi Naidu is a reformed man.
 Prakash marries Noor and goes to Dubai along with his friends.
-There when his friends blame Prakash for burning the money, Prakash replies that before reaching Yadav's place, he took ₹50 lakhs from the lot and replaced it with white papers.
-Out of the ₹49.5 crores, he donates ₹45 crores to Saheli, an organisation established for the welfare of poor women in old city to ensure that there is no financial problem to the old city families among which Noor's family is also one.
+There, when Prakash's friends blame him for burning the money, Prakash replies that before reaching Yadav's place, he took ₹50 lakhs from the lot and replaced it with white papers.
+Out of the ₹49.5 crores, he donates ₹45 crores to Saheli, an organization established for the welfare of poor women in Old City to ensure that there is no financial problem to the Old City families, among which Noor's family is also one.
 The rest ₹4.5 cores are retained by Prakash with which he starts a very successful Sherwani business in Dubai with his wife and friends as employees.